Chugach State Park

 Commercial Use Permits

-Persons conducting commercial activities within Chugach State Parks must obtain, in advance, a permit issued by the Division of Parks and Outdoor Recreation per State of Alaska regulations.
-Examples of Commercial activities include guided activities, outfitting, commercial photography and filming, charter services, transportation services, etc.
+Anyone conducting commercial activities within a unit of the State Park system must obtain, in advance, a permit issued by the Division of Parks and Outdoor Recreation.
+Examples of commercial activities include guided activities, charter services, transportation services, and outfitting, supply or equipment sales or rentals within state parks.

 The Commercial Use Permit application and required documentation must be submitted to the Chugach State Park office located at: